fullstackkg/nba-fantasy-league-app/README.md

 # nba-fantasy-league-app
-A Spring Boot application for NBA Fantasy League website
+A full stack application for an NBA Fantasy League website